-Research shows that tech screen time is bad for our kids.
-The overuse of technology can lead to long-term addictions.
-Hence, tech dependence can damage the mind and body just like alcohol, cocaine, or heroin.
+Research shows that tech screen time and technology dependence is bad for our kids.
+The overuse of technology can lead to long-term addictions, hence, tech dependence can ultimately damage the mind and body just like alcohol, cocaine, or heroin.
 This is bad news in a nation where teens consume an average of nine hours of media a day and 50 percent of teens feel they are addicted to their smartphones.

 We’ve known for 20 years that screen time increases dopamine levels.
 According to a 1998 study, M. J. Koepp showed that video gaming upped dopamine in the body as much as sex does, about 100 percent.
 More recently, researchers find that the use of social media increases the release of endorphins as well.
 California State University psychology professor Delinah Hurwitz says her study suggests that people become hooked on Facebook, Twitter, and other social networking websites.
 As a result, endorphins rush through their brain and body every time someone responds to their post.
 Hence, this constant overstimulation shifts the nervous system into fight-or-flight mode, which disturbs the biological and hormonal systems.
 Thus, it can lead to disorders such as ADHD, teen depression, oppositional defiant disorder and anxiety even worse.